 People who have late-stage Wernicke-Korsakoff syndrome resemble dementia patients.
 The most obvious symptoms are forgetfulness and trouble with coordination, which leads to difficulty walking and moving independently.
 Individuals with advanced Korsakoff symptoms do not usually go to alcohol treatment centers, but instead require long-term care facilities, like nursing homes.
-In many cases, their symptoms make further alcohol treatment almost impossible.
+In many cases, their symptoms make further alcohol treatment impossible.

 Is Wernicke-Korsakoff syndrome the same thing as wet brain?

 Wet brain is a somewhat antiquated term for Wernicke-Korsakoff syndrome.
 Wernicke and Korsakoff are two distinct phases of the same illness.
 Wernicke encephalopathy is characterized by brain bleeding that causes early-stage neurological symptoms, like confusion and loss of muscle coordination.
 Wernicke encephalopathy can be treated with thiamine supplements, but time is of the essence.

 Korsakoff syndrome is the resulting psychosis that comes after the initial brain damage is untreated.
 The symptoms include memory loss, trouble concentrating, and sometimes even personality changes.
 At this stage, brain damage is permanent.